-For food, I feed them "Hills Science Diet Dry Kitten Food," which I too buy on Amazon.
-All my cats eat the kitten version because the adult one has pebbles way too big, and my adults don't like chewing it.
-They also get all the nutrients that they need from the kitten version.
-This food is grain-free and I've found that it helps a lot with sensitive skin and stomach.
-Now, it isn't a requirement to give grain-free food by any means, but since I have some cats with more sensitive skin and stomach than others, it's easier to give them all the same diet.
+For food, I feed them "Hill's Science Diet- Kitten Chicken Dry Food," which I too buy on Amazon.
+All my cats eat the kitten version.
+They get all the nutrients that they need from the kitten version.
+I've found that grain free food helps a lot with sensitive skin and stomach, but when you have one cat versus many, you don't have to find something that works for everyone.

 Many breeders use raw food as the main source of diet, but after talking with different vets, I believe that it can be unhealthy and even harmful to the animal because of the disease-causing bacteria that may still be alive in the meat; plus I had diarrhea issues with my cats eating raw, so I've decided to steer away from it.
 I also give the kittens "Friskies Classic Pate" as a treat twice a day: once in the morning and once in the evening, and they love it!
 "PureBites" freeze dried meats are also good as treats, and they can be bought on Amazon or Petco.
 You're welcome to change the food to something else, but you will want to gradually change it, as to not disturb your kitty's stomach.